alepgr/SnAIRbeats/README.md

 Here is a small description of each of the libraries used within the project and what they are used for.

 ## ALSAPlayer
 ALSAPlayer takes .wav files from inside its [include folder](src/libs/ALSAPlayer/include/) and converts them into audio buffers using the ConvertFiles function.
+This library is heavily based off of driver written by [Adam Stark](https://github.com/adamstark) found at [https://github.com/adamstark/AudioFile](https://github.com/adamstark/AudioFile).

-Audio devices are opened using the Open function which once finished can be used to player the created audiobuffers using the playFile function.
+Audio devices are opened using the Open function which once finished can be used to play the created audiobuffers using the playFile function.
 The playFile function is built to play small audios and will interrupt itself, cancelling whatever is playing to play the next audio.
 This is much easier for SnAIRBeats compared to mixing as the interrupt of the drum notes is not noticable to the human ear, especially with the sample delay between each hit.

 ## GPIO
 The GPIO library initialises the GPIO pins of the Raspberry Pi.
 Using [libgpiod](https://libgpiod.readthedocs.io/en/latest/), an event driven interrupt function called "worker" is used to read one of the GPIO pins for a HIGH value.
 The function is blocked until a rising edge event is seen in the GPIO pin selected in the constructor.